Light the lanterns, munch on mooncakes and peel a pomelo! Mid-Autumn Festival is here in Singapore.

-Even though the Mid-Autumn Festival falls on 1 October this year, Singapore celebrates from 17 September to 16 October.
-Enjoy an array of light-ups around the city, delish mooncakes (it signifies family reunion) and magical moon-viewing parties filled with lanterns at your nearest park.
+Even though the Mid-Autumn Festival falls on 21 September this year, the festivities begin from early September to early October.
+Enjoy an array of light-ups around the city, delish mooncakes (these signify family reunion) and magical moon-viewing parties filled with lanterns at your nearest park.
 Hotels and restaurants begin the sale of mooncakes from as early as two months before the main event (you’ll love our roundup of traditional and unique mooncakes).
 We’ll see a scaled-down version this year due to Covid-19 and safe distancing measures, but there are still plenty of events to reel in the festivities.

 Mid-Autumn Festival at Gardens By The Bay

-Mid-Autumn Festival at Gardens By The Bay, online and at 18 Marina Gardens Drive, Singapore 018953
+Mid-Autumn Festival at Gardens By The Bay, online and at Flower Dome, Outdoor Gardens, 18 Marina Gardens Drive, Singapore 018953

 Now that we’ve filled you in on all the deets, are you excited to celebrate Mid-Autumn Festival in Singapore this year?
 We sure are!